-Information regarding the General Petition for refund or late withdrawal can be found at www.jjc.edu/student-resources/registrars-office
+Information regarding the General Petition for a refund or late withdrawal can be found at Office of Student Rights & Responsibilities | Joliet Junior College (jjc.edu)

-Students requesting a late withdrawal for extenuating circumstances must complete a general petition form available online at: general petition procedure on-line form and submit it prior to the end of the term in which the late withdrawal or refund is requested.
+Students requesting a late withdrawal for extenuating circumstances must complete a general petition form available online at: general petition procedure on-line form.
+Students havejup until 30 days after the semester ends to submit the request.
 Documentation that will support this request is required.
-General petition appeals are not always granted.
-A petition may take 4-6 weeks to be responded to.
+General Petition appeals are not always granted.
+A petition may take 4-6 weeks to process.